-One batch of dough is enough for one of the two fillings I list.
+One batch of dough is enough for ONE of the two fillings I list.
 If you want both potato and sauerkraut pierogi, you need to make two batches of dough.

+Cut the dough in half, it’s easier to work with a smaller amount.
+Make sure to keep the portion of dough you aren’t using covered with the towel or plastic wrap.
 Use a rolling pin to roll the dough out to about 1/8″ thickness.
 The first time I made these it was too thick and we tasted more dough than filling.

 Scoop about a tablespoon of your filling, depending on the size of the pierogi you make, and place it in the center of the dough.

 Close the dough up by folding in half (like you would a calzone) and seal the edges.

 If you don’t have a pierogi press, you can fill these by putting the circles in the palm of your hand, fill them, then use your hands to close it up and seal with a fork.
 Continue doing this until you have used all of your dough and filling.

 To cook the pierogi, you can either boil them like you would pasta, cooking until they float, or fry them in a pan until they are brown on either side.

 To freeze any uncooked pierogi, line a pan with parchment paper, and lay the pierogi in a single layer.
 Then you can put another sheet of parchment paper on to make layers.
 You just don’t want the pierogi touching each other so they don’t stick.
 Once they are completely frozen, move them to a ziplock bag.
 They can be frozen for a few months and don’t need to be thawed when you want to cook them.

 Last Updated On: March 31, 2020